 2002 – today

-Another redesign involved changing the color scheme of Indiana University Bloomington.
-It included simple shades of white and red for a long time, but 2002, the institution returned to cream and crimson tones.
-After that, the school’s management turned to designer Michael Osborne to modernize the logo according to their instructions.
-Paul Kagiwada finalized the design a little later – he made the monogram easier and gave it a clearer and cleaner look.
+Another redesign involved changing Indiana University Bloomington’s color scheme.
+It included simple shades of white and red for a long time, but in 2002, the institution returned to cream and crimson tones.
+After that, the school’s management turned to designer Michael Osborne to modernize the logo in accordance with their instructions.
+Paul Kagiwada finalized the design a little later, simplifying the monogram and giving it a cleaner, clearer look.

-Indiana University Bloomington and Indiana Hoosiers trademarks are the same.
-Sports teams borrowed the emblem from their university without changing anything in it.
+Indiana University Bloomington and the Indiana Hoosiers trademarks are the same.
+Sports teams borrowed the emblem from their university without altering it.
 Over the decades, the designers experimented several times with the width and color of the lines, but the basic structure remained the same: in the center were the joined letters “I” and “U.”

 This adherence to tradition shows that the institution’s students and staff considered the logo flawless.
-No additional elements were used, as the university had no mascot to depict next to the monogram.
+No additional elements were used, as the university had no mascot to accompany the monogram.

-The Indiana Hoosiers are famous for their basketball program, which in 2018 was ranked as the second-best in the United States.
+The Indiana Hoosiers are famous for their basketball program, which in 2018 was ranked second in the United States.
 In the 1975-1976 season, the men’s team finished first in the NCAA Division I Tournament.
 In addition, it had 66 wins in the NCAA Tournament and 22 in the Big Ten Conference Championships.
-The women’s team’s success has been impressive, with the basketball team winning the Women’s National Invitation Tournament and Big Ten Tournament.
+The women’s team’s success has been impressive, with the basketball team winning the Women’s National Invitation Tournament and the Big Ten Tournament.

 The baseball team has appeared in eight NCAA Tournaments, including one College World Series appearance.
 At the same time, it won seven regular-season championships.